 Charlie Collins is Mandy’s youngest daughter and at just 16, had already won two major art awards in her home county of Derbyshire, as well as organising a public exhibition encompassing the work of several young artists – more on that further below.

-Now 18 and completing A-levels, she intends to pursue a career in art.
-Become a Patreon of Charlie’s for exclusive content.
+Now 19 and having completed A-levels, she pursues a career in art.
+Why not become a Patreon of Charlie’s for exclusive content.

 More recently, you may have seen her on Sky Arts television channel – Sky Portrait Artist of the Year 2017.